- Bathroom Plumbing

 - Contact Us

 Air Mechanical provides complete Andover water testing services that will identify the contaminants in your water.
-We’ll check its acidity, and we’ll also check it for the presence of bacteria, rust, and sediment.
+We’ll test the PH and check it for the presence of tannins, iron, and hardness.
 Once we’ve completed a full analysis, we’ll consult with you to help you choose a water filtration system that fits your needs and your budget.
+This is especially important for residents using well water versus the city water, as they are more prone to causing sudden sickness due to contaminents.
 Call Air Mechanical today and take the first step towards having clean water throughout your home.

 Worried about Water Contaminants?

 The concern with water from a municipal system is with trace chemicals and minerals such as iron, calcium, chlorine, and chloramine.
 Removing chemical contaminants usually requires a reverse osmosis system that actively extracts the trace chemicals from the water.
-The concern for homes in rural areas also includes bacteria and other microorganisms, and sediment.
+The concern for homes in rural areas also includes bacteria and other microorganisms (with which the county can assist with testing), and sediment.
 Those contaminants may also require filtering of the water.

 This is why a Andover water testing service is an important part of determining what type of filtration system you need for your fresh water supply.
 There are also obvious signs that your water system may contain some of the common contaminants that we can test for.